Don (2022 film): Theatrical

-Don was initially reported to be releasing in the Valentine's Day weekend 14 February 2022, and later 17 February 2022, to coincide with Sivakarthikeyan's birthday.
-However, in late-January 2022, the film was confirmed to be releasing on 25 March 2022.
+Don was initially reported to be released in the Valentine's Day weekend of 14 February 2022, and later 17 February 2022, to coincide with Sivakarthikeyan's birthday.
+However, in late-January 2022, the film was confirmed to be released on 25 March 2022.
 The release was postponed in order to avoid clashing with RRR being scheduled to release on the same date, and a new release date of 13 May 2022 was announced later.

-The film was finally released theatrically on 13 May 2022 along with a Telugu dubbed version titled College Don.
+The film was finally released theatrically on that date along with a Telugu dubbed version titled College Don.

 Distribution

 The distribution rights of the film in Tamil Nadu were acquired by Udhayanidhi Stalin under the banner of Red Giant Movies.

 Marketing

-The film's trailer launch and pre release event was held in Jeppiar College at Chennai with most of the cast and crew attending the pre release event of the film.
+The film's trailer launch and pre-release event was held in early May at Jeppiar College at Chennai with most of the cast and crew attending the pre-release event of the film.
 The trailer of the film was also released on that day.